Showing posts with label Natural Times. Show all posts

 Friday, April 13, 2012

-Every now and then God blesses me with a new insite into the marvelous workings of the universe.
-A few weeks ago, I saw a new phenonema operating in the S&P. This I call Natural Times.
-These are times of energy impulses in the S&P. Most of the time, there is no planet aspect at these times.
-They are not as simple as that.
-These points tend to be pretty accurate, and seem to account for many of the turns during the day.
+» Every now and then, God blesses me with a new insight into the marvelous workings of the universe.
+A few weeks ago, I observed a new phenomenon operating in the S&P. I call this Natural Times.
+These represent moments of energy impulses in the S&P. Most of the time, no planetary aspect occurs at these points—they are not that simple.
+Yet, these points tend to be quite accurate and seem to account for many intraday turns. «

 00:30 00:23 00:19 00:25 00:33 00:53 00:48 00:44 00:23 01:01 = 05:59 hh:mm